Early Childhood Education

 Why study Early Childhood Education?

-The University of Cincinnati’s Early Childhood Education program prepares graduates to become teachers from pre-kindergarten to grade five.
-Also, our teachers are able to teach in preschool facilities, Head Start programs, child-care centers, and public schools.
+The University of Cincinnati’s Bachelor of Science in Early Childhood Education (ECE) program prepares graduates to earn an Ohio Primary License.
+Graduates will be prepared to teach pre-kindergarten to grade five.
+Our graduates are able to teach in preschool facilities, Head Start programs, child-care centers, and kindergarten through 5th grade classrooms.
 Our faculty is committed to creating an early education curriculum that prepares our students to be committed, caring and competent educators who support each individual child’s learning and development abilities.

-During the third and fourth years of the program, each candidate will receive hands-on experience within preschools, kindergarten, and grade school classrooms.
-In order to receive a teaching license, candidates must pass the Ohio Assessments for Educators exam.
+During the second, third and fourth years of the program, each candidate will receive hands-on experience within preschool, kindergarten, and grade school classrooms.
+In order to receive a teaching license, candidates must pass the Ohio Assessments for Educators exams.
 This program values diversity and aims at implementing inclusion, equity, and individual construction of knowledge within the curriculum.

-During their learning experiences, students seeking licensure must be available full-time and work between the hours of 8a - 4p.
+During their learning experiences, students seeking licensure must be available full-time for ECE classes and field experiences between the hours of 8a - 4p.
 They must also expect late afternoon/evening classes and evening teacher hours.

 Admission into the ECE P-5 licensure program is a two-tiered process.
-After being accepted into CECH, students apply in the fall of their sophomore year to the ECE professional cohort.
-Admission to cohort is highly competitive and meeting minimum criteria does not guarantee admission into cohort.
+After being accepted into the ECE program, students apply in the fall semester of their sophomore year to ECE Teacher Candidacy.
+Admission to Teacher Candidacy is highly competitive and meeting minimum criteria does not guarantee admission.

-1) After being admitted into CECH as a freshmen, students must apply for admission to the Early Childhood Education P-5 licensure cohort during fall semester sophomore year.
+1) ECE students must apply for admission to ECE Teacher Candidacy during fall semester sophomore year.

-4) C or better in all education courses
+5) "C" or better in all education courses.

-5) Complete all required pre-cohort course work and program requirements
+6) Complete all required pre-requisite Teacher Candidacy course work and program requirements.

-6) In good academic standing; that is, not on academic or displinary probation or suspension
+7) In good academic standing; that is, not on academic or disciplinary probation or suspension.

 Successful candidates are those who: